 Psychologists’ rates are based on guidelines published by the Ontario Psychological Association (OPA).
 Psychology services are not covered by The Ontario Health Insurance Plan (OHIP).
 Psychological services, are however, covered by most extended health insurance plans, or employee benefit groups (such as Sun Life).
-Psychotherapists at Psychology West are supervised under a registered Psychologist, and are therefore usually covered by these plans as well.
+Psychotherapists and Psychometrists at Psychology West are supervised under a registered Psychologist, and are therefore usually covered by these plans as well.
 Each insurance plan is different, so please check with your individual provider to determine coverage, as well as whether or not a letter of referral is required from your family physician.
 We are unable to provide sliding-scale or reduced-fee services.
 Psychological services are exempt from GST and can also be submitted as a deduction on your annual tax returns for medical expenses.

 Fees are payable at the end of each session and a receipt will be issued that you can submit to your extended health coverage agency.

 Therapy Fees are in line with the guidelines suggested by the Ontario Psychological Association and are billed per 50-minute session (the final 10 minutes of each session is reserved for documentation and preparation).
 The first therapy session is 90 minutes and billed at two hours in order to allow completion of questionnaires and their associated fees.
 Our receptionist will review all fees with you prior to your first appointment.